EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Introduction

-To address these challenges, we propose \textbf{EgoGrasp}, to our knowledge, the first method that reconstructs world-space hand–object interactions (W-HOI) from egocentric monocular videos with dynamic cameras.
-EgoGrasp adopts a multi-stage ``perception–generation–optimization'' framework that leverages reliable 3D cues from modern perception systems while introducing a generative motion prior to ensure temporal and global consistency.
+To address these challenges, we propose \textbf{EgoGrasp}, the first method, to the best of our knowledge, that reconstructs world-space hand–object interactions (W-HOI) from egocentric monocular videos with dynamic cameras.
+EgoGrasp adopts a multi-stage ``perception–generation–infilling'' framework that leverages reliable 3D cues from robust perception systems while introducing a generative motion prior to ensure temporal and global consistency.
+It operates in three stages: (1) Preprocessing: We recover accurate camera trajectories, scene geometry, and hand poses from egocentric videos with off-the-shelf SOTA models~\cite{depthanything3, potamias2025wilor}.
+We also leverage vision foundation models to reduce the complexity of the 3D problem to 2D, enabling the robust 6DoF initialization~\cite{bargatin2025memfof, sam3dteam2025sam3d3dfyimages, li2025mvsam3d}.
+(2) Body Diffusion: To address the instability of egocentric perspectives and frequent self-occlusions, we introduce a Body Diffusion model that synthesizes coherent body and hand motions by incorporating SMPL-X~\cite{pavlakos2019expressive} upper-body constraints.
+To achieve superior accuracy, we integrate test-time optimization to enforce spatial alignment across the sequence.
+(3) HOI Diffusion: We leverage a diffusion model to infill discrete 6DoF sequences from stage one into plausible, continuous HOI trajectories based on the reconstructed hands from stage two.
+By modeling natural dynamics, it provides a high-quality initialization for final test-time optimization, resulting in precise and physically-grounded 6DoF trajectories.

-EgoGrasp operates in three stages: (1).
-Preprocessing: We recover accurate camera trajectories and dense geometry from egocentric videos, establishing consistent world coordinates.
-Initial 3D hand poses and object 6DoFs are extracted and aligned, providing robust spatial grounding and temporal initialization.
-(2).
-Motion Diffusion: A two-stage decoupled diffusion model that generates coherent hand–object motion.
-The first stage produces temporally stable hand trajectories guided by SMPL-X~\cite{pavlakos2019expressive} whole-body poses, mitigating egocentric viewpoint shifts and self-occlusions.
-The second stage refines hand–object interactions without CAD models, capturing natural dynamics and reducing world drift.
-(3).
-Test-time Optimization: A differentiable refinement that optimizes SMPL-X parameters to improve spatial accuracy, temporal smoothness and foot-ground contact consistency.
-The body is reconstructed only as a structural prior to ensure realistic hand–body coordination, yielding globally consistent trajectories.

-We validate EgoGrasp on H2O and HOI4D datasets, achieving state-of-the-art results in world-space hand estimation and HOI reconstruction, with strong global trajectory consistency—demonstrating robustness to dynamic camera motion and in-the-wild conditions.
+We validate EgoGrasp on H2O and HOI4D datasets, achieving comparable results in world-space hand estimation and state-of-the-art results in world-space HOI reconstruction, with strong global trajectory consistency, demonstrating robustness to complex hand-object interactions and in-the-wild conditions.